HTTPS: Will Securing Your Site Boost SEO Rankings?

 Well buckle up.
 You’re not getting off the hook so easily.

 But don’t worry, while this is indeed a complicated issue, I’m going to make it simple.
-I’ll also cover why you need to be up to speed on this emerging topic of discussion.
+I’ll also cover why you want to be on the ball with this, now more than ever.

 Over the past few years, the tide has been slowly turning.
 More and more sites are switching from HTTP to HTTPS.
-This growing trend is partly due to the fact that it’s just the right thing to do.
-It’s a more secure process after all, that’s good for everyone.
+This growing is partly due to the fact that it’s just the right thing to do.
+It’s a more secure process, which is good for everyone.
+Remember, internet security matters!

 HTTP vs HTTPS